-Einig?
-Is a prime-time politics show with a difference.
-The aim of the program is to reverse the toxicity that disfigures public discourse and to avoid shows where the conversations ends as it began, with nothing being learnt.
+Einig? is a prime-time politics show with a difference.
+The aim of the program is to reverse the toxicity that disfigures public discourse and to avoid shows where the conversations ends as it began, with nothing being learned.
 The team found that many viewers, particularly those under the age of 50, had given up on debate programs and were tired of politicians arguing and interrupting each other.

 The show’s website explains their philosophy stating that “TV debates are often a battle to be won, but to some extent the same participants must listen to each other, not interrupt and must try to understand the opponent.
 What happens then?”
-According to the Times of London “This approach has led to outbreak and generosity and accord from across the political spectrum”.
+According to the Times of London, “this approach has led to outbreak and generosity and accord from across the political spectrum.”

-In an effort to change the status quo a number of standard practices for Norwegian debate shows have been changed at Einig?.
-For a start the program team chooses politicians that they believe are capable of abandoning political posturing and point scoring in order to have an open and honest conversation.
-After many years working in the political debates the program’s editor Gro Engen knows who those individuals are.
+In an effort to change the status quo, a number of standard practices for Norwegian debate shows have been changed at Einig?
+For a start, the program team chooses politicians that they believe are capable of abandoning political posturing and point-scoring in order to have an open and honest conversation.
+After many years working in the political debates, the program’s editor Gro Engen knows who those individuals are.